 Favorite quote from the author:

 Your situation isn’t unusual.
 In fact, the vast majority of diets don’t work.
-Now, you’re about to discover why it is you carry the weight and why it’s so darn hard to get rid of.
-You can relax—- it’s not your fault.
-Your body is doing what it’s supposed to.
-But it is possible to work with these biological processes and finally shed the weight for good.
+But it is possible to work with your biological processes and finally drop weight for good.

-In Feel Great Lose Weight: Simple Habits for Lasting and Sustainable Weight Loss, Dr. Rangan Chatterjee uses the latest research to give you a personalized guide on how to lead a healthier life.
-He will help you fine-tune your eating habits and lifestyle so you can finally lose weight and feel great for the long term.
-And don’t worry, his plan isn’t just another fad diet.
+In Feel Great Lose Weight: Simple Habits for Lasting and Sustainable Weight Loss, Dr. Rangan Chatterjee uses the latest research to help you lead a healthier life.
+Learn to fine-tune your eating habits so you can finally lose weight and feel great for the long term.

 - The signals that influence our eating habits can sometimes be out of whack.